By Valerie Keene (with some editing by KBA)

 Currently, there may be as many as 70,000 cases pending in courts across the United States.
 A lot of manufacturers prefer to settle claims with the victims by paying them a settlement rather than face trial.
 Every case is different.
 Past results do not predict future outcomes.
 With that in mind, there have been some hernia mesh related trials in the past decade.
 For example, a Rhode Island jury provided Plaintiff Christopher Thorpe with $1.5 million in 2010.
 It found Davol Inc. and C.R.
 Bard Inc. liable for injuries he suffered after a surgeon implanted a Kugel patch to repair his hernia.
 The device later broke, folded, and adhered to his abdomen.

-Although Kugel cases are still viable, most patients settled or filed lawsuits by now.
+Most patients who had a Kugel mesh filed lawsuits by now, but the cases are still viable.
 The current cases pending have not gone to trial yet, to the best of our knowledge.
 Many trials start this or next year.
 It is impossible to predict the outcome generally or for any specific case right now.
 Sometimes people wait a long time to go through the process only to learn they do not have a compensable case.
 Other times the amount offered is small considering all one has been through.

 Generally, cases where the medical records document that the mesh was the cause of an injury would have the best chance of recovery.
 In other cases, there has been a subsequent surgery or the doctor removed the mesh, but there is no indication of a mesh-related failure.
 Therefore, one’s chances of recovery turn on their individual medical history and experience with the mesh, as well as the unique aspects of the product itself.
 These are things that doctors and attorneys can discuss with people interested in learning more.